 “Every idea will be publicly performed”

-The Berlin-based mentoring platform Forecast is one of the initiators of Driving the Human.
-Forecasts’ artistic director, Freo Majer, expands on some of the platform’s ambitions and how they informed the origin of Driving the Human.
+The Berlin-based mentoring program Forecast is the initiator of Driving the Human.
+Forecasts’ artistic director, Freo Majer, expands on some of the program’s ambitions and how they informed the origin of Driving the Human.

 What is Forecast?

 Forecast is an interdisciplinary network for knowledge transfer, supporting creatives worldwide through individual mentorships.
 It offers artists from anywhere in the world the chance to work with accomplished mentors toward bringing their projects to fruition.
 We call this process prototypical, meaning that every idea—as overambitious or far-fetched it may initially seem—will be honed, deepened, and publicly performed.
 At each edition’s concluding Forecast Festival, each project can be grasped and experienced, studied, and tested from different viewpoints.